 - Cancer or pre-cancer of the cervix, uterus, or (very rarely) fallopian tube

-- Cervical or endometrial biopsy or other procedures
+- Pelvic exam, cervical biopsy, endometrial biopsy, or other procedures

 Contact a provider right away if bleeding is very heavy.